theo-obadiah-teguh/A-MAZE-ING/README.md

 ### Compilation and Execution Instructions:
 1. Make sure you have Git installed on your device
-1. Open your terminal, choose your desired directory and clone the repository by executing “git clone https://github.com/theo-obadiah-teguh/group-110.git”.
+1. Open your terminal, choose your desired directory and clone the repository by executing `git clone https://github.com/theo-obadiah-teguh/group-110.git`.
-1. Enter the newly cloned directory with “cd group-110”.
+1. Enter the newly cloned directory with `cd group-110`.
-1. Execute “make main” to compile the main program.
+1. Execute `make main` to compile the main program.
-1. Execute “./main” to run the program.
+1. Execute `./main` to run the program.
 1. Have fun playing the game!
-1. Once you have finished playing, execute “make clean” to clear all .o files and the main file.
+1. Once you have finished playing, execute `make clean` to clear all .o files and the main file.